-E.1.1.2.3 MPAC
+F.1.1.2.3 MPAC

 EMadlangeni Local Municipal Council has appointed the MPAC in accordance with section (79) of the Municipal Structures Act.
-The draft terms of reference have been developed for approval by Council.
+The terms of reference have been approved by the MPAC Committee and adopted by Council.
 The primary purpose of the MPAC is to assist Council to hold the Executive and the Municipal administration accountable for the efficient and effective use of the municipal resources.
 To fulfil its role of oversight, the MPAC has to be provided with the necessary information and documentation to interrogate the actions of the executive and the administration.
-The function of the MPAC is to;
+The function of the MPAC is to: